 Collagen is the most abundant protein in our bodies.
 It is one of the major building blocks of bones, muscles, joints and tendons providing strength and structure.
 It also provides support to our skin, hair and organs.

-The word “collagen” comes from the Greek word for glue: collagen is a structural protein that binds cells and tissues together while helping them maintain shape and integrity.
+The word comes from the Greek word for glue: collagen is a structural protein that binds cells and tissues together while helping them maintain shape and integrity.

 There are four main types of collagen called type I, II, III and IV.

-As collagen is a major component of muscle tissue, collagen supplementation can improve muscle mass, strength and body composition.
+As it is a major component of muscle tissue, collagen supplementation can improve muscle mass, strength and body composition.
 Collagen comprises a number of amino acids including glycine which is important for the production of creatine in the body.
 This can provide fuel to the muscles during a workout making it ideal pre and post workout.

 Joint Health / Recovery

 As we age our cartilage weakens and gradually deteriorates.
 This can lead to stiffness, muscle soreness and joint pain.
-Studies have shown collagen supplements can help aid recovery and help relieve joint and knee pain during exercise.
+Studies have shown supplements can help aid recovery and help relieve joint and knee pain during exercise.
 Research has demonstrated the use of collagen supplements for reducing stiffness associated with osteoarthritis and lowering inflammation associated with rheumatoid arthritis.
-Being an essential protein in the bone, collagen is also essential for maintaining optimal bone health particularly as you age.
+Being an essential protein in the bone, it is also essential for maintaining optimal bone health particularly as you age.